frescobaldi/frescobaldi/frescobaldi_app/userguide/documentfonts_music.md

 If a directory is made known as a local repository for music fonts (see {paths}) its content can easily be used as a source for font installation in arbitrary numbers of LilyPond instances.
-The easiest way to make use of this is to download or clone the font repository from Github ({notationfonts}) and save it in this location.
+The easiest way to make use of this is to download or clone the font repository from GitHub ({notationfonts}) and save it in this location.

 = Installing Music Fonts =